Platform-OS/platformos-check/docs/checks/parser_blocking_javascript.md

 <button id="thing">Click Me</button>
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 ParserBlockingJavaScript:
   enabled: true
 ```

-## When Not To Use It
+## Disabling This Check

 This check should only be disabled with the `platformos-check-disable` comment if there is no better way to achieve the desired outcome than using a parser-blocking script.

-It is generally discouraged to disable this rule.
+Disabling this check is generally not recommended.

 ## Version

-This check has been introduced in PlatformOS Check 0.0.1.
+This check has been introduced in platformOS Check 0.0.1.

 ## Resources